ha2709/next-nft/README.md

 ## Troubleshooting
 If encountering issues with IPFS, ensure the stable version is 50.1.2.
 For Metamask issues, make sure to use the stable version "ipfs-http-client": "^56.0.1".
 Also, ensure you are using Ganache CLI instead of the GUI version when developing with React.

+I utilized two different machines during the development of this codebase, which is why you'll notice two distinct users associated with this repository.